Dovyski/template/CONTRIBUTING.md

 Another great way to contribute is by suggesting improvements to the project, e.g. how it is structured.
 If you have any idea how we can improve the project, follow these steps:

-1. Make sure your idea is not already being addressed in our [roadmap] (./ROADMAP.md);
+1. Make sure your idea is not already being addressed in our [roadmap](./ROADMAP.md);
-2. Also make sure the idea is not already listed in the [issues] (https://github.com/Dovyski/template/issues);
+2. Also make sure the idea is not already listed in the [issues](https://github.com/Dovyski/template/issues);
 3. Defend your idea and convincingly  explain why it should be followed.
 Here are some questions to consider:
    1. Will more users of the project benefit from this idea or only yourself?